fwilliams/surface-reconstruction-benchmark/README.md

 We suggest running the plotting executables on the running example, both individual and aggregate distributions, to get a feel for the plotting.

-## Contact
-Please email `bergerm@cs.utah.edu` for any questions, comments, suggestions, and bug reporting.
-Also, please send an email if you are interested in contributing new data!
-We hope our reconstruction benchmark will grow over time, in order to provide a rich amount of data for surface reconstruction researchers and practitioners.